4 men charged in Moscow attack, showing signs of beatings at hearing as court says 2 accept guilt

 His wife wasn’t among the 182 reported injured, nor on the list of 60 victims authorities had already identified, he said.

-The Moscow Region’s Emergency Situations Ministry posted a video Sunday showing equipment dismantling the damaged music venue to give rescuers access.
+The Moscow region’s branch of the Emergency Ministry posted a video Sunday showing equipment dismantling the damaged music venue to give rescuers access.

 Putin has called the attack "a bloody, barbaric terrorist act" and said Russian authorities captured the four suspects as they were trying to escape to Ukraine through a "window" prepared for them on the Ukrainian side of the border.